icruz1989/plant-genomics.github.io/README.md

 This is a research lab website template that can be used by university students / professors to create a simple website for showing and displaying their labs / research.

+An example of this template can be see here https://icruz1989.github.io/plant-genomics.github.io/

 It was built using the libraries provided below:

 - [Twitter Bootstrap (v2.3.1)](https://github.com/twbs/bootstrap)